equinor/appsec-owasptop10wrkshp/README.md

 ## Learning objectives

-- Awareness and understanding common risks concerning web apps
+- Awareness and understanding of common risks concerning web apps
-- Experience in exploiting common vulnerabilities through hands-on examples
+- Experience in exploiting common vulnerabilities by hands-on participation
 - Awareness and understanding of CWEs and CVEs

 ---